-As a part of this plan, City of Fort Worth has committed \$1,250,000 (\$750,000 CDBG/\$500,000 HOME) of 2020-2021 Action Plan funds to this project.
-In addition to rental units, the plan includes the construction of a Neighborhood Hub with co-located recreational, educational, health and safety services; and the provision of case management and educational, health and economic mobility services for former Cavile residents.
+AS a part of this plan, City of Fort Worth has committed \$1,000,000 of 2022-2023 Action Plan funds to this project.
+In addition to rental units, the plan includes the construction of a Neighborhood Hub with colocated recreational, educational, health and safety services; and the provision of case management and educational, health and economic mobility services for former Cavile residents.

 FWHS also owns and manages 16 scattered site public housing units consisting of duplexes that are located throughout the City of Fort Worth.
-These units will be included in FWHS's
+These units will be included in FWHS's process of closing out the Public Housing program.

-Streamlined Voluntary Conversion (Section 22 application) and once approved, FWHS will begin the process of closing out the Public Housing program.
+Streamlined Voluntary Conversion (Section 22 application) and once approved, FWHS will begin the